 Virgo Cellars: Winemaker Stefanie Jackson established this Oakland, CA-based urban winery in 2007.
 She sources her grapes from throughout California.

 Wade Cellars: NBA star Dwayne Wade partners with Napa Valley’s Pahlmeyer wines for this label established in 2015.
-The three-bottle line includes a red blend, a rosé and a white wine.
+The line includes a Chenin Blanc, Cabernet Sauvignon and rosé.

 Wifey Brands: Veneto-grown Raposo grapes star in Wifey Sparkling Rosé, which launched in October 2019.

-Armand de Brignac: Hip hop legend Jay-Z, also known as Shawn Carter, is behind this brand, made in partnership with the Cattier family in Chigny-les-Roses, Champagne.
+Armand de Brignac: Hip hop legend Jay-Z is behind this brand, made in partnership with the Cattier family in Chigny-les-Roses, Champagne.

 Cheurlin Champagne: NBA star Isiah Thomas partnered with Thomas Cheurlin to bring this Champagne to the U.S. market in 2017.

 La Fete du Rosé: Founder and CEO Donae Burston launched this rosé from St. Tropez in 2019 with the goal to reach multicultural drinkers.
+The wine is produced in partnership with winemakers of Chateau Saint-Maur.
 Burston makes donations on behalf of La Fete to the NAACP Legal Defense and Educational Fund and Color of Change.

 Marie Césaire: The sister-and-brother team Marie-Inés and Jaïro Romell founded this Champagne house in 2015.
 The sparkling wines are produced from grapes grown in Écueil.

 Edelheiss Wine: Founders Rodney E. Foster and Reemt Peters produce these organic German wines.
-The line includes a fortified red wine and two sparkling wines.
+The line includes a fortified red wine, a Riesling and two sparkling wines.